 Just as a positive review brings in business, a negative one can be why you lose customers.

-Search engines access negative reviews just as easily as positive ones, and unless you remove it, the review will be displayed on the platform itself – potentially undermining consumers’ perception of your company.
+Search engines access negative reviews just as easily as positive ones, and unless you remove them, the study will be displayed on the platform itself – potentially undermining consumers’ perception of your company.

 9. Gain Valuable Insights from Customer Feedback Can Improve Your Business

-Online reviews give you the chance to get real-world insight into how you can better serve the very people your company’s survival relies on.
+Online reviews allow you to get real-world insight into how you can better serve the people your company’s survival relies on.